kevinsadi/lei3d/README.md

 ![Kek3d logo](screenshots/Logo12-29-2022.png)
 # Kek3d

 Kek3d is a graphics engine I'm developing using OpenGL and C++.
-It's express purpose is to be used to animate the process of Stable Diffusion on Terrain and to implement a interior decorating game.
+It's express purpose has been to model 3D terrain generation through GANs and as the properietary engine for the game SkyLei.

 Kek3d has originally been created using Visual Studio 2022 on Windows.
-To compile, please use CMake to create a build for whatever system you are currently running on.
+It has been tested on other platforms, to compile, please follow the instructions below to use CMake to create a build for whatever system you are currently running on.

 ## File Structure
 ```